Sherylleong/SC1015-Group-10-Project/README.md

     - extraction, preparation and cleaning of data

 2. [Data Visualisation and Analysis](https://github.com/Sherylleong/SC1015-Group-10-Project/blob/main/Data%20Visualization%20and%20Analysis.ipynb)
-    - visualisation of differences in trends and distribution between life expectancy and HALE
+    - visualisation of differences in trends and distribution between LE and HALE
     - exploratory analysis and visualisation of all features over time
     - visualisation and analysis of relationships between all metrics against HALE

 3. [Machine Learning](https://github.com/Sherylleong/SC1015-Group-10-Project/blob/main/Machine%20Learning.ipynb)
-    - training and evaluation of linear regression, regression tree and random forest models to predict HALE
+    - training and evaluation of linear regression, regression tree and random forest models to predict HALE and LE
     - analysis of coefficients and importances of various features in different models

 ## Contributors